garris/BackstopJS/README.md

 ### Changing screenshot filename formats
 One of the things Backstop does for you is manage all your screenshot files.
-Backstop uses a specific file-nameing scheme to make this work.
+Backstop uses a specific file-naming scheme to make this work.
 Changing this scheme is of course NOT RECOMMENDED.
 That said -- if you have an overwhelming need, then you can modify this behavior using the `fileNameTemplate` property.
 The default pattern is shown below where the labels in braces are replaced with internal values during runtime.

 ```js
 {